adibrastegarnia/onos-config/tools/test/gnoisim/README.md

 This is a docker VM that runs gNOI implementation supporting the following services:

-* *Certificate management* that can be used for be used for certificate installation and rotation.
+* *Certificate management* that can be used for certificate installation and rotation.

 ## Create the docker image
 ```bash